Bronchiolitis is a chest condition that causes breathing problems in babies. It's catching so wash your hands before and after handling baby.

 What puts my child at risk of getting it?

-- bronchiolitis usually occurs in babies in their first year of life
+- bronchiolitis usually affects babies in their first year of life

 - it commonly occurs between 3 and 6 months of age